StackExchange/dnscontrol/docs/_providers/activedir.md

 # Running on Non-Windows systems

-For debugging and testing on non-Windows systems, a "fake powershel" mode can be used, which will activate the driver and simulate PowersShell as follows:
+For debugging and testing on non-Windows systems, a "fake PowerShell" mode can be used, which will activate the driver and simulate PowerShell as follows:

 * Zone Input: Normally when DNSControl needs to know the contents of an existing DNS zone, it generates a PowerShell command to gather such information and saves a copy in a file called `adzonedump.ZONE.json` (where "ZONE" is replaced with the zone name).
-When "fake ps" mode is enabled, the PowerShell command is not run, but the `adzonedump.ZONE.json` file is read.
-You can generate this file on a Windows system.
+When "fake PowerShell" mode is enabled, the PowerShell command is not run, but the `adzonedump.ZONE.json` file is read.
+You must generate this file ahead of time (often on a different machine, one that runs PowerShell).
 * Zone Changes: Normally when DNSControl needs to change DNS records, it executes PowerShell commands as required.
-When "fake ps" mode is enabled, these commands are simply logged to a file `dns_update_commands.ps1`.
+When "fake PowerShell" mode is enabled, these commands are simply logged to a file `dns_update_commands.ps1` and the system assumes they executed.

 To activate this mode, set `"fakeps":"true"` inside your credentials file for the provider.